nbockisch/RustCAPO/README.md

 ## License
-You should have received a copy of the GNU General Public License along with GoCAPO.
+You should have received a copy of the GNU General Public License along with RustCAPO.
 If not, see <https://www.gnu.org/licenses/gpl-3.0>.

 Copyright (C) 2022 Associated Universities, Inc. Washington DC, USA.